tommasosollo/Ovunque-Odoo-AI-Assistant/README.md

 2. Adjust system message and parameters for your LLM
 3. Update imports and API key retrieval
 4. Test with your LLM's temperature/token settings

+**Note**: Multi-model queries don't use LLM - they use pure pattern matching for reliability.

 ---